 Residence Life: Haggerty & Tyson Halls

 Haggerty and Tyson Halls are two coed, apartment-style student residences for upper-class students.
-Each unit houses groups of between 4 and 17 students and has full kitchen facilities, shared bathrooms, cable TV, and in-apartment laundry facilities, as well as direct access to the Internet in each room.
+Each unit houses groups of 4, 6, or 7 students and has full kitchen facilities, shared bathrooms, cable TV, and in-apartment laundry facilities.
 There is carpet in living areas and bedrooms, and linoleum in the kitchen and bathroom.

 Haggerty Hall is named for Lawrence and Mary Ellen Haggerty, parents of Peggy Haggerty, a university regent who passed away in 2010.
 They provided primary funding for the building's construction.
 The building also has a common area for students